Hastings – Holy Trinity, Robertson Street

-(image) Teulons tracery is notionally in the style of c1300, but its spiky carving, oddities of form and proportions are unmistakable – the window in the west gable of the south aisle defies analysis.
+Teulon’s tracery is notionally in the style of c1300, but its spiky carving, oddities of form and proportions are characteristic of his work – the window in the west gable of the south aisle defies analysis.
 The doorway beneath is also odd, for though it has a conventional inner opening, it is set in a taller arch.
 The space above (hardly a tympanum since the lower arch breaks into it) contains tracery, centred on a more heavily delineated spherical triangle.
 The spacious but dark interior has six-bay arcades.
 Brackets on the nave side of the capitals support shafts for the wallposts of the roof.
 The profusely carved corbels of the chancel roof are almost certainly by T Earp, who also did the carving beneath the organ (Mitchell p44).

 In the later C19 the previously evangelical parish moved in the direction of Anglo-Catholicism, and the church was remodelled and refitted in 1890-92 by W H Romayne-Walker (M Saunders p28).
-Most conspicuous outside was the prominent vestry at the east end, in the apex of the triangle.
-The detail is Perp, with a conical roof.
+The most conspicuous external change was the prominent vestry at the east end, in the apex of the triangle.
+Its detail is Perp, with a conical roof.
 Inside, Earp returned to enrich the chancel arch with carved angels (Faber Guide p52) and probably also decorated the doors and windows of the chancel.
 Most fittings (see below) date from this time.
-Because of the exposed site, the stonework decayed quickly and in 1906 H Ward renovated the west roundel and doorway (BN 91 p386), following Teulons design faithfully.
+Because of the exposed site, the stonework decayed quickly and in 1906 H Ward renovated the west roundel and doorway (BN 91 p386), following Teulon’s design faithfully.
 In the following year Ward adapted the east end of the south aisle as a Lady Chapel, which is in effect a complete chapel in miniature (BE(E) p429).

 Font: Round and dating from the 1850s, with exuberantly carved leaves added in 1903 (M Saunders p28).